 The results of the survey played a major role in developing ideas and draft policies for the Comprehensive Plan.
 Survey statistics are noted throughout.
-The results of the surveys have also been posted to the Town's web site and are available through the Yorktown Planning Department.
+The results of the surveys are included as an appendix to the Plan.

 TOWN WEB SITE